-Then on Sunday my family decided to go into downtown Detroit for the day to celebrate my brother’s recent birthday (HAPPY TWENTY-FOURTH, DUDE), so we hit the Detroit Institute of the Arts to see the special Diego Rivera and Frida Kahlo exhibit, then wandered around Campus Martius and Greektown and got dinner.
+Then on Sunday my family and one of my sister’s best friends decided to go into downtown Detroit for the day to celebrate my sister’s recent birthday (HAPPY TWENTY-FOURTH, SIS), so we hit the Detroit Institute of the Arts to see the special Diego Rivera and Frida Kahlo exhibit, then wandered around Campus Martius and Greektown and got dinner.
 And it was a really wonderful day.

 However, what both those trips meant was that come Monday, I was insanely behind on everything.
 So I’ve been playing catchup with all my various jobs and responsibilities ever since.
 Fingers crossed that in the next couple days, I finally get there (because then next week is BEA/BookCon, which means I’m going to get behind again).

 Anyway.
 This week’s Wordy Wednesday is a writing process post.

 So this week in my screenwriting class, we’re sharing something called our “five minute pitch.”
 (The name is pretty self-explanatory.)

 I’ve pitched projects a billion times before, between telling literary agents at conferences about my novels and sharing ideas at meetings.
 But doing the five minute pitch for class was honestly terrifying, because here’s the thing: We haven’t worked on our scripts at all yet.